hnooz/nova-google-map-autocomplete/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ### Security

-If you've found a bug regarding security please mail [contact@yieldstudio.fr](mailto:contact@yieldstudio.fr) instead of using the issue tracker. -->
+If you've found a bug regarding security please mail [contact@yieldstudio.fr](mailto:contact@yieldstudio.fr) instead of using the issue tracker.

 ## Credits
 - [James Hemery](https://github.com/jameshemery) - Original developer